How to Find the IP Address of an iPhone or iPad in iOS

 If your iOS device is using a manually set static IP address, or BootP, you can just tap on those tabs to access that information instead.

-This works the same on all iPhone and iPad models despite their age, new or old.
+This works the same on all iPhone and iPad models despite their age, new or old, and regardless of what system software version is running on the device.
 In earlier releases of iOS the settings screen for IP specifics looks a bit different however, but the details remain the same:

 You can still find the IP address in the Settings, regardless of the age of the device this way and if it’s running an older version of system sofwtare: